jillesvangurp/kt-search/manual/ExtendingTheDSL.md

-# Extending the Search or Mapping DSL
+# Extending the Json DSLs

 This library includes Kotlin DSLs for querying, mapping and other functionality in Elasticsearch.
 ELasticsearch has a very rich set of features and new ones are constantly being added.
 Keeping up with